Code-Screen/Code-Screen.github.io/docs/creating-custom-react-python-full-stack-assessments.md

 Once you create an assessment, a private GitHub template repository will be created in the CodeScreen account, and you will be given access.

-The template repository will contain two directories, **frontend** and **backend**, and a `README.md` which will contain the description of the assessment that you added during the setup.
+The template repository will contain two directories, **frontend** and **backend**, and a `README.md` file which will contain the description of the assessment that you added during the setup.

 The frontend directory will contain a skeleton `React` project, while the backend directory will contain a skeleton `Python` project with a `Flask` server set up.